 What We Do:

 Psychology is the scientific study of human behavior and mental processes.
 Our professors guide students in learning, researching, and applying this science.
-We prepare them for fulfilling careers and for advanced study in psychology and related fields.
+We prepare them for fulfilling careers and advanced study in psychology & related fields.

 How We Stand Out: